Hybrid GRMHD and Force-Free Simulations of Black Hole Accretion: Implementation and Code Tests

 As the monopolar field winds up and begins extracting energy from the black hole, it launches an outflow, driving plasma from the central region and expanding the transition radius where $\sigma=\sigma_{\rm trans}=100$.
 In \autoref{fig:monopole} we show 2D poloidal slices of the magnetization $\sigma$, normal observer Lorentz factor $\gamma$ in KS coordinates, and field-line angular frequency $\Omega_F$ for both the GRFFE and hybrid GRFFE+GRMHD simulations.
 For an axisymmetric degenerate electromagnetic field, the fieldline angular frequency can be computed from the plasma velocity and magnetic field components as

 The results shown in \autoref{fig:monopole} are not identical between the completely force-free simulation and hybrid GRMHD+GRFFE simulation.
 The differences are most pronounced at the transition region between GRMHD and GRFFE evolution at the $\sigma_{\rm trans}=100$ contour, which slightly lags the outer radius where the field lines are wound up by the black hole (the outer radius with $\Omega_F\approx0.5\Omega_H$).
 The pure force-free simulation achieves a slightly higher Lorentz factor than the hybrid simulation, and the $\sigma=100$ contour is at a slightly smaller radius in the force-free simulation at $t=50t_{\rm g}$.
+Compared to the force-free simulation, the hybrid simulation has a slightly $(\lsim 5\%)$ smaller radial velocity at and just outside the transition surface but nearly the same radial velocity deeper in the force-free region; as a result, some gas piles up outside the expanding wind front in the hybrid simulation, slightly lowering $\sigma$ compared to the pure force-free result.

-However, the overall structure of all three quantities in both simulations is similar, particularly interior to the transition radius in the force-free region at $r\approx25\,r_{\rm g}$.
+Despite these differences, the overall structure of all three quantities in both simulations is similar, particularly interior to the transition radius in the force-free region at $r\approx25\,r_{\rm g}$.
 Thus, the boundary between GRMHD evolution and GRFFE evolution in our hybrid scheme does not adversely affect the force-free evolution inside the expanding region of wound-up field lines in this set-up.

 In \autoref{fig:monopoleprof} we show angular profiles of the poloidal covariant toroidal field $B_\phi$ and field line angular speed $\Omega_{F}$ for the hybrid simulation compared to the analytic \citet{BZ} solution at different radii.
 The simulation results closely track the analytic solution; in particular, the fieldline angular speed achieves the expected optimal value for energy extraction, $\Omega_F=0.5\Omega_H$.